Spring 2026 Conference Speaker Bios

 Amanda Larschan

 Amanda Larschan serves as the chief performance officer at Palm Beach Accountable Care Organization (PBACO), where she oversees enterprise-wide performance, quality, and practice improvement across all value-based care contracts.
-With nearly 12 years of experience in the ACO space, she joined PBACO in 2014 as a data analyst and progressed into senior executive leadership.
+With nearly 12 years of experience in the ACO space, she joined PBACO as a data analyst and progressed into senior executive leadership.
 In her current role, Amanda leads quality reporting and performance analytics across Medicare and commercial programs, translating complex regulatory requirements into actionable insights that support providers, improve outcomes, and strengthen financial performance.
 She is recognized for bridging data, operations, and provider engagement.
 Amanda holds degrees from the University of Florida and Florida Atlantic University and is a certified project management professional.

 Natalie McGann